Insider Tips on Mixing Wood Furniture With Wood Flooring

 Wood can have undertones, or subtle coloring, that affect the overall look of the piece.
 The undertones of your wood floor and wood furniture pieces should work together.
 Undertones can be warm, cool or neutral in appearance.
 Warm tones in wood tend to appear yellow, orange or red.
 If the wood takes on a gray color, it has cool undertones.
 Neutral undertones give wood a beige appearance without any distinct coloring.

 Since the wood floor isn’t easy to change, focus on the undertones in that wood first.
-Woods with the same type of undertones typically work best together.
-For example, if your wood floor has warm undertones, look for other wood pieces with warm undertones, as well.
+Woods with the same undertones typically work best together.
+If your flooring has warm undertones, choose other pieces with warm undertones.
 You’ll get the best results if you choose undertones of the same specific hue.
 If your floors have red undertones, choose furniture pieces that also have red undertones.
 If your floor takes on a yellowish look, pick furniture that also has that yellow tone.

 If your wood flooring has neutral undertones, you’re in luck.
 You can go with warm, cool or neutral woods because they all look great with the neutral wood flooring.
 However, if you add multiple wood finishes to the neutral room, make sure all those additional wood pieces have similar undertones.